tom--/Collation-to-Charset-Table/README.md

 	Ŧ,ŧ⇥0166,0167
 	µ⇥00b5

-Each line in the file repesents a set of characters the collation treats as equivalent.
+Each line in the file represents a set of characters the collation treats as equivalent.
 A line has one or more characters (comma separated) followed by a tab followed by those characters’ respective Unicode codepoints.